Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

 Clusters collect transaction submissions and place them into collections.
 Each node in the cluster introduces external transaction submissions to the cluster.

 Each cluster generates collections one at a time, and before they create a new collection, they send the current collection to the Consensus Nodes.

 Accordingly, when the Collector Nodes reach a consensus on a collection, it is called a guaranteed collection.

 Consensus nodes maintain the chains on the network and add new blocks.
-The Consensus Nodes run a BFT (Byzantine Fault Tolerant) consensus algorithm to decide which set of collections will be included in the next block on the network.
+The Consensus Nodes run a BFT (Byzantine Fault Tolerant) consensus algorithm to decide which collections will be included in the next block on the network.

 Consensus Nodes also need to seal blocks.
 This includes creating a block seal.
 This is a commitment to the execution result after a block has been executed and verified.
 They are also responsible for slashing malicious and faulty nodes.

 Execution nodes have to scale the computation power of the blockchain.
-They execute finalized blocks from the Consensus nodes.
+They execute finalised blocks from the Consensus nodes.
 These nodes need to publish the execution states that result from the process.
 These are called Execution Receipts.

 Verification Nodes are in charge of verifying Execution Nodes published results.
 Each Verification Node only checks fractions of the chunks in Execution Receipts.
-These nodes publish their approval of execution results as a Result Approval.
+These nodes publish their approval of execution results; as a Result Approval.

 What Is Flow’s Resource-Orientated Programming?

 The Flow blockchain deploys a resource-orientated programming language: Cadence.
-It is based on a new ownership model related to Linear Types, called resources.
+It is based on a new ownership model related to Linear Types called resources.
 They are a new method for showing digital asset ownership and defining it in a programming language.